-- For descriptions of the regional environment, we utilize continuous observations from the PML rooftop, Rame Head, and L4 buoy, all parts of the Western Channel Observatory.
-Meteorological parameters were measured every 5 min from a station secured on a ~ 2 m mast near the SW corner of the PML rooftop, including horizontal wind speed and direction (Mierji Meteo solid state wind sensor, MMW-005), temperature and humidity (Hygroclip S3 sensor), precipitation (Omni Instruments 6" tipping bucket rain gauge, RG200), solar irradiance (Li-Cor pyranometer, LI-200SZ), and photosynthetically active radiation (Chelsea Instruments half-hemisphere PAR sensor).
-Meteorological data were also recorded every 5 min from Rame Head, a headland several km SW of PML (50° 19.03' N, 4° 13.19' W).
-Just outside of the Plymouth Sound, the - autonomous L4 buoy (50° 15.0' N, 4° 13.0' W) is equipped with sensors that measure surface ocean parameters hourly, including chlorophyll a from fluorescence (WetLabs WQM), nitrate (Satlantic ISUS), sea surface temperature, salinity, etc.
+For descriptions of the regional environment, we utilize continuous observations from the PML rooftop, Rame Head, and L4 buoy, all parts of the Western Channel Observatory.
+Meteorological parameters were measured every 5 min from a station secured on a $\sim 2\,\text{m}$ mast near the SW corner of the PML rooftop, including horizontal wind speed and direction (Mierji Meteo solid-state wind sensor, MMW-005), temperature and humidity (Hygroclip S3 sensor), precipitation (Omni Instruments 15 cm tipping bucket rain gauge, RG200), solar irradiance (Li-Cor pyranometer, LI-200SZ), and photosynthetically active radiation (Chelsea Instruments half-hemisphere PAR sensor).
+Meteorological data were also recorded every 5 min from Rame Head, a headland several km SW of PML (50°19.03' N, 4°13.19' W).
+Just outside of Plymouth Sound, the autonomous L4 buoy (50°15.0' N, $4^{\circ}13.0'$ W) is equipped with sensors that measure surface ocean parameters hourly, including chlorophyll a from fluorescence (WetLabs WQM), nitrate (Satlantic ISUS), sea surface temperature, salinity, etc.

 We report here OVOC fluxes measured during selected periods between March and July 2012.
-Due to unusually rainy weather, high winds, and larger riverine inputs of nutrients, the "spring" bloom of phytoplankton was almost continuous during these menths, with a mean chlorophyll a concentration of 1.17 mgm^{-3} .
-See surface tem

-20 months, with a mean chlorophyll a concentration of ~ 1.7 mgm^{-3} .
-Sea surface temperature steadily warmed from approximately 10 to 15° C, while salinity dropped from 35.2 to 35.0 psu.
-Under typical southwesterly conditions, the flux footprint (the area contributing to the measured turbulent fluxes) extends to ~ 1 km upwind of PML, covering both land and coastal waters.
+Due to unusually rainy weather, high winds, and larger riverine inputs of nutrients, the "spring" bloom of phytoplankton was almost continuous during these months, with a mean chlorophyll a mixing ratio of ~ 1.7 mg m-3.
+Sea surface temperature steadily warmed from approximately 10 to 15 °C, while salinity dropped from 35.2 to 35.0 psu.
+Under typical southwesterly conditions, the flux footprint (the area contributing to the measured turbulent fluxes) extends to \sim 1 km upwind of PML, covering both land and coastal waters (described in detail in Sect.
+5.2).

-25 3 Instrumentation and basic data processing
+3 Instrumentation and basic data processing

-A high sensitivity PTR-MS (Ionicon Analytik) was used to measure the concentrations of selected OVOCs.
-The gas inlet and a 3-d sonic anemometer (Applied Technologies,

-In.
-"K" style probe) were installed near the SE corner of the rooftop of the PML building.
-To avoid rain droplets, the gas inlet was constructed with two funnels held together on the broadsides, sandwiching a coarse mesh.
-Stabilized by an aluminum rod on the exterior, the inlet pointed downwards and was located ~ 40 cm below and 30 cm in front of the sonic center (of the w component).
-A ~ 25 m of Perfluoroalkoxy (Teflon PFA) tubing (1/4 in.
-ID) connected the inlet to the PTR-MS in a laboratory two floors below.
-Turbulent airflow in the manifold (Reynolds number of ~ 5000) was maintained at ~ 25 standard liter per minute (SLPM) by a vacuum pump and monitored by a digital thermal mass flow meter (Bronkhorst EL-FLOW series).
-OVOC concentration, wind, and flow data were recorded on the same computer.
+A high-sensitivity PTR-MS (Ionicon Analytik) was used to measure the mixing ratios of selected OVOCs.
+The gas inlet and a 3-D sonic anemometer (Applied Technologies, Inc., "K" style probe) were installed near the SE corner of the rooftop of the PML building.
+To keep out rain droplets, the gas inlet was constructed with two opposing funnels with mouths held together, sandwiching a coarse mesh.
+Stabilized by an aluminum rod on the exterior, the inlet pointed downwards and was located \sim 40 cm below and 30 cm in front of the sonic center (of the w component).
+Around 25 m of perfluoroalkoxy (Teflon PFA) tubing (6.4 mm inner diameter (ID)) linked the inlet to the PTR-MS in a laboratory two floors below.
+Turbulent airflow in the manifold (Reynolds number of \sim 5000) was maintained at \sim 25 standard liter per minute (SLPM) by a vacuum pump and monitored by a digital thermal mass flow meter (Bronkhorst EL-FLOW series).
+OVOC mixing ratio, wind, and flow data were recorded on the same computer.